malcprentice/malcprentice.github.io/Resources-TOEFLIntegratedSpeaking.md

 * ETS official guide p169-172 has example question workthrough

 ### Suggested Example structure
+* Intro
+	* (long)
-* In this set of materials, the reading passage is a notice (message, announcement, etc)
+		* In this set of (longer) materials, the reading passage is a notice (message, announcement, etc)
 		* ... and the listening passage shows two students’ reaction to (the message, the announcement, it).
+	* (short)
+		* In this set of materials, the reading passage is a notice/message/announcement about TOPIC
+		* and the listening passage shares two students’ reaction to it.
 * "The reading passage is..."
     * a notice about X   (from the campus administration) It states/lists (that) X
     * a message about X  (from the university president) It reminds students to X